- Thursday 04 October 2018

 It is also worth mentioning that the taxi service outside of the airport is extremely affordable and efficient.
 You pay inside at the desk and are presented with a number.
 You are called when your taxi arrives.
 I appreciated this system as it meant I could relax and not worry about things like getting brought in a roundabout way, or overcharged once I was en route to my destination.

 I did my own research before choosing Bugibba, and have come to the conclusion that it is a perfect spot.
-Malta is not known to have the sandiest beaches- in fact they are rather rocky, which could turn avid sun-bathing enthusiasts off the idea.
+Malta's sandiest beaches are generally remote from the resorts.
 However, this is not an issue in Bugibba.
-There is a sandy beach- known to be the nicest in Malta.
-It is also worth noting that many people sunbathe on the rocky beaches also.
-It isn’t as uncomfortable as it sounds.
+There is a great sandy beach here- known to be the nicest in Malta.
+It is also worth noting that many people sunbathe on Malta's less sandy beaches also- there are some lovely swimming areas off the rocky beaches.

 In the area there are watersports activities available for very reasonable prices; we rented a jetski for €35.
 For thrillseekers, you can also go paragliding for about €75.
 The water is warm and crystal clear, a beautiful spot for swimming.